Suzuki Fronx: India

 In January 2023, Maruti Fronx was unveiled for the first time in the world in Auto Expo India, In the Indian market, the Fronx is offered in five variants: Sigma, Delta, Delta+, Zeta and Alpha.
-The latter three are powered by the 1.0-litre turbocharged mild hybrid petrol engine, while Sigma, Delta, and Delta+ uses the 1.2-litre petrol engine.
+The Alpha and Zeta trims are exclusively powered by the 1.0-litre turbocharged mild hybrid K10C three-cylinder petrol engine producing 100 bhp and 143 Nm of torque while Sigma and Delta trims use the 1.2-litre naturally aspirated K12N four-cylinder petrol engine producing 90 bhp and 113 Nm of torque.
+A CNG option is available in the Sigma and Delta grades.
+The Delta+ trim is the only trim available in both 1.0L and 1.2L engine options.

 Indonesia

+Before its release, this car appeared as a teaser on IIMS 2025.
 The Indonesian market Fronx was revealed on 1 May 2025, and was launched on 28 May 2025.
 Assembled locally at Cikarang plant.
-It is powered by either by the 1.5-litre K15B or the 1.5-litre K15C mild-hybrid petrol engine, and available in three grade levels: GL, GX and SGX.
+It is powered by either by the 1.5-litre K15B or the 1.5-litre K15C mild-hybrid petrol engine.

+The Indonesian market available in three grade levels: GL (non-Hybrid with K15B engine), GX and SGX (Hybrid with K15C engine).
+Only Suzuki Fronx GL and GX Hybrid are offered with 5-speed manual transmission, while all grade levels are offered with automatic transmission (4-speed automatic for GL and 6-speed automatic for GX and SGX Hybrid).
+In August 2026, the SGX Hybrid Kuro variant was added to the line-up as the flagship variant, features black exterior.

 Japan

 The Japanese market Fronx was introduced in July 2024.
 Imported from India, and like the Australian market, the Japanese model comes with an electronic parking brake, 5-lug wheels, a four-wheel drive option and interior colour scheme alterations.
 It is powered by the 1.5-litre K15C mild hybrid petrol engine.